Mrjaggu/Mrjaggu/README.md

 Little bit more about me:

 - 🔭 I’m currently working on Information Retrieval and Extraction.
-- 🌱 I’m currently learning state of the art Models: Bert, Transformers..
+- 🌱 I’m currently into learning and implementing state of the art Models: Bert, Transformers..
 - 👯 I’m looking to collaborate on NLP, Recommendation System.
 - 🤔 I’m looking for help with Information Extraction project.
 - 💬 Ask me about Artificial intelligence.